timescale/pgai/CONTRIBUTING.md

 ### Creating a Pull Request:

 Once your RFC is accepted (and in the case you didn't open a PR yet), or for smaller changes that do not require the RFC process, you are ready to open a PR.
-Please estrictly follow the guidelines above:
+Please strictly follow the guidelines below:

 1. Fork the repository and create a new branch for your work.
 2. Write clean, well-documented, and tested code.